 The EVOGENERATE workgroup is part of the OMICs Interest Group.
 It was originally conceived in 2012 under the Ecological Risk Assessment Interest Group.

 A limitation of some ecotoxicity testing procedures

-or risk assessment approaches is that these do usually not consider effects
+or risk assessment approaches is that they do not consider effects

 beyond single generations of exposed organisms.
 Yet, under continuous